 Best CRM Case Studies

-If you’ve ever looked at brands like Apple, McDonald’s, Amazon or even Zara and are wondering how they’re run such conglomerates and still efficient in customer service.
-Keep reading then; you’re about to find out.
+If you’ve ever looked at brands like Apple, McDonald’s, Amazon, or even Zara, you may wonder how they run such conglomerates and still provide efficient customer service.
+Keep reading, then; you’re about to find out.

-Scott Cook said, Instead of focusing on the competition, focus on the customer.
+Scott Cook said to focus on the customer instead of the competition.
 Most of these brands have no superpower.
-They’ve only learned to focus on only one thing – the customer.
+They’ve only learned to focus on one thing—the customer.

 1. Coca-Cola CRM

 The Coca-Cola Company is one of the world’s oldest and most influential brands.
-With a presence in over 200 countries, Coca-cola started as a carbonated soft drink business.
-But today, they are a conglomerate with over 200 product lines servicing billions of customers globally.
+With a presence in over 200 countries, Coca-Cola started as a carbonated soft drink business.
+Today, it is a conglomerate with over 200 product lines servicing billions of customers globally.

-Logically speaking, for them to exist across several decades and remain relevant and competitive says a lot about their customer service.
+Logically speaking, their existence across several decades and their continued relevance and competitiveness say a lot about their customer service.
 That said, let’s examine their customer relationship management (CRM).

 Coca-Cola CRM Case Study: